 Among the known risks of EDTA chelation protocols, is kidney damage, and in severe cases, kidney failure.
 I did not know this going in and it seems that neither the physician nor his assistant recognized that, in my current state, I was at risk for nephrotoxicity.
 Over the next few days, it became glaringly obvious that this was the path I was headed down.
 I developed severe edema and my blood pressure skyrocketed.
 Unfortunately, it took multiple hospitalizations over the course of several weeks for the physicians to recognize this.
 To boot, during the first two hospitalizations, I was prescribed drugs and given tests that would not only exacerbate my longstanding thiamine deficiency but damage my kidneys further.
-It was not until the third hospitalization, where physicians recognized that I was indeed in kidney failure, stage 5, with a glomerular filtration rate filtration rate (GFR) of 9 and because of my vocal insistence, reluctantly added IV thiamine to the protocol.
-Oral niacin was also added in an effort to control my ever-increasing blood pressure.
+It was not until the third hospitalization, where physicians recognized that I was indeed in kidney failure, stage 5, with a glomerular filtration rate (GFR) of 9 and because of my vocal insistence, reluctantly added IV thiamine to the protocol.
+Oral niacin was also added to control my ever-increasing blood pressure.

 Even with the IV nutrients and medications prescribed, recovery was difficult.
 I was severely edematous and had very little urine flow.
 In fact, I was told by the physicians that I would not likely recover my kidney function and that I may need dialysis.
 I persisted, and upon release, refused the diuretics and prednisone that were prescribed, knowing that they would make my recovery impossible.
 Instead, I took thiamine, and other nutrients and let my body heal itself.
 Gradually the swelling decreased.
 I lost 30lbs over the next 10 days, urinating every 30 minutes at times.
 My blood pressure decreased as well, and as it did, I titrated down the blood pressure meds.
 Now, four weeks later, everything is just about back to normal.
-At my latest appointment with the nephrologist, he admitted surprise to my improvement.
+At my latest appointment with the nephrologist, he admitted surprise at my improvement.

 While there is much more to this story, see below, the gist is that EDTA chelation is nephrotoxic to some people.
 Perhaps those who struggle with thiamine deficiency are at an especially high risk.
 I do not know.
 What I do know is that one has to be vigilant about one’s health.